Thames (1790 ship): Career

 In 1804 the slave trader Archibald Dalzel acquired Thames.

-6th slave voyage (1805–1806): Captain Black sailed from London on 10 January 1805.
+6th voyage transporting enslaved people (1805–1806): Captain Black sailed from London on 10 January 1805.
 On 7 March she was at Madeira.
-Thames acquired her slaves at Cape Coast Castle and Accra from 4 April.
-She arrived at Suriname on 2 October with 249 slaves.
+Thames acquired captives at Cape Coast Castle and Accra from 4 April.
+She arrived at Suriname on 2 October with 249 captives.
 Thames, David Glegg, master, sailed for London on 29 October (or 5 November) and arrived at Cork on 17 April, and London on 16 June 1806.

-7th slave voyage (1806–1808): Captain R. Hall sailed from London on 2 October 1806.
-Thames acquired her slaves at Bane Island.
-She arrived at Trinidad on 25 July 1807 with 173 slaves.
+7th voyage transporting enslaved people (1806–1808): Captain R. Hall sailed from London on 2 October 1806.

+Thames acquired captives at Bane Island.
+She arrived at Trinidad on 25 July 1807 with 173 captives.
 Her master was now C. Anderson.
 She arrived back at London, with Adamson, master, on 25 May 1808.

-The Slave Trade Act 1807 ended British participation in the slave trade.
+The Slave Trade Act 1807 ended British participation in the trade in enslaved people.
 New owners returned Thames to the West Indies trade.
 Miller & Co. purchased Thames from Dalzel in order to sail her as a West Indiaman between London and Grenada.

 Captain Joseph Clark acquired a letter of marque on 25 January 1810.